Yilin-Yang/vim-markbar/README.md

 If you want to disable the peekaboo markbar entirely, you can set `g:markbar_enable_peekaboo` to `v:false`.

+When using vim (not neovim) with `g:markbar_persist_mark_names` set to `v:true`, vim-markbar will reorder and clobber the timestamps of your command, search string, expression, etc. history in your `.viminfo` file.
+(See [Issue #56](https://github.com/Yilin-Yang/vim-markbar/issues/56).)
+This may change the order of the command history that you see after typing `:` and using the Up and Down arrow keys.
+Unfortunately, the only way to fix this (while still using vim) is to set `g:markbar_persist_mark_names` to `v:false`, which will prevent you from setting mark names that persist between editor sessions. neovim users won't experience this issue.

 ### Mark Header Customization
 vim-markbar shows a header for each mark.
 In addition to a name set by the user, the default header consists of basic information about the mark,